chnm/crdh-jekyll/_essays/v03-04-news-diets.md

 about the news.
 The country weeklies that dominated the early-twentieth-century newspaper landscape served as a community glue of sorts: filled with mundane but locally important information, they served the news on the side.
-Yet the news they served mattered, as it in all likelihood formed the bulk of the news their readers consumed.
+Yet the news they served mattered; in all likelihood, the local paper's content formed the bulk of the news its readers consumed.
 And thus, while the labor papers created a different community, one more widely dispersed in geography but limited to those who identified as a worker, the labor papers faced an additional hurdle to delivering their